gencer/avatar-bundle/README.md

         enabled: true
         secure: false
         force_default: false
         default: mm             # one of mm, 404, identicon, monsterid, wavatar, retro, blank
                                 # ignored if default_uri is set
         rating: ~               # one of g, pg, r, x
 ```

 ## Adding avatar provider

 1. Make class which implements `Maba\Bundle\AvatarBundle\Service\AvatarProviderInterface`.
-2, Register it as a service.
+2. Register it as a service.
 3. Add tag `maba_avatar.avatar_provider` to that service.
 4. Optionally provide `priority` attribute to that tag.
 Smallest number means provider will be called first.
     `GravatarProvider` has `priority` `9000`, but always returns URI, so your priorities should be smaller than that.
-    If not provided, default to `0`.
+    If not provided, defaults to `0`.

 Example: